 - CECE can facilitate guest speakers from the community.
 Contact CECE to set up a class visit.

 - CECE and RISE collaborates across the college to build a culture of civic participation.
 CECE has led cross-campus efforts to support the 2020 Census and most recent elections.

 - From posting a yard sign to running for office, marching in protests to making changes in your own behavior, there is so much we can all do to make the world better.
 Learn more about how you can make a personal impact in your community.

 Community Engagement & Volunteering

 - BC in the Community is an amazing volunteer and service-learning portal available to anyone with a BC email address.
-Check out the nearly 175 participating agencies, sign up for volunteer opportunities, RSVP for events, log hours and create a volunteer resume, earn badges, and more!
+Check out the over 90 participating agencies, sign up for volunteer opportunities, RSVP for events, log hours and create a volunteer resume, earn badges, and more!
 Faculty can use the portal to help manage service-learning courses.
 Learn more about how to use the portal, with guides and videos, on our BC in the Community support site.

 - Set up an advising appointment with RISE to learn how to get started with volunteering.
 See the “Students” tab here for details.

 - There are many amazing opportunities to volunteer on campus, including at the garden, the art gallery, the radio station, and the food pantry, just to name a few.
 Search under “Bellevue College” and “91.3 KBCS” in BC in the Community (link above) to see some opportunities.
 And, if you want to make a difference through crafts, get involved with CECE’s awesome Bags to Bedrolls Project.